Elsa raises flood threat for the New York metro area - Local News 8

 Elsa raises flood threat for the New York metro area

-Tropical Storm Elsa brought heavy rain and high winds to parts of Florida and Georgia on Wednesday, moved into the Carolinas on Thursday and is forecast to race northward up the East Coast over the next few days.

-Tornadoes were reported across northern Florida and southwestern Georgia on Wednesday, including one suspected tornado at Naval Submarine Base Kings Bay in Kings Bay, Georgia, on Wednesday evening, which caused multiple injuries and damage.
+Tornadoes were reported across northern Florida and southeastern Georgia on Wednesday, including an EF-2 tornado that caused multiple injuries and damage at Naval Submarine Base Kings Bay in Kings Bay, Georgia.

 Parks said a tornado impacted the south side of the base and moved north through the base RV park.
 Twelve recreational vehicles were damaged and nine people were transported off the base for treatment, he said.

-Elsa’s first US target was Florida — and it unleashed havoc near the Georgia-Florida border.
+Elsa’s first US target was Florida — and it caused damage and one death near the Georgia-Florida border.

+The system made landfall Wednesday along the Gulf Coast in Taylor County, Florida, the NHC said.
+Roads flooded in Steinhatchee, CNN affiliate WCTV reported.

-Winds from Elsa caused a tree to fall on two cars during an afternoon commute in Jacksonville, Florida, killing one person, according to Capt.
+In Jacksonville, winds from Elsa caused a tree to fall on two cars during an afternoon commute, killing one person, according to Capt.
 Eric Prosswimmer with the Jacksonville Fire and Rescue Department.
 A possible tornado touched down in the city Wednesday evening, according to Mayor Lenny Curry.

-Elsa made landfall late Wednesday morning along the Gulf Coast in Taylor County, Florida, the NHC said.

-Roads were flooding Wednesday in the Taylor County town of Steinhatchee, CNN affiliate WCTV reported.

 “Winds starting howling in the middle of the night, and rain starting pounding the windows,” Riches told CNN, adding about the conditions: “Never seen anything like this before in my life.”